 Will be allocated and filled in if the input file contains a right hand side, otherwise will be left in the UNALLOCATED state.

-9.5 mm_mat_write - Write a sparse matrix to a file in the MatrixMarket format call mm_mat_write(a, mtitle, iret, iunit, filename)
+9.5 mm_mat_write - Write a sparse matrix to a file in the MatrixMarket format a the sparse matrix to be written.

+'''

+call mm_mat_write(a, mtitle, iret, iunit, filename)

+'''